clap-rs/clap-verbosity-flag/CONTRIBUTING.md

 ### Process

-When you first post a PR, we request that the commit history get cleaned up.
-We recommend avoiding this during the PR to make it easier to review how feedback was handled.
-Once the commit is ready, we'll ask you to clean up the commit history.
+Before posting a PR, we request that the commit history get cleaned up.
+However, we recommend avoiding this during the review to make it easier to check how feedback was handled.
+Once the PR is ready, we'll ask you to clean up the commit history from the review.
 Once you let us know this is done, we can move forward with merging!
 If you are uncomfortable with these parts of git, let us know and we can help.

 For commit messages, we use [Conventional](https://www.conventionalcommits.org) style.
 If you already wrote your commits and don't feel comfortable changing